dotnet/csharpstandard/standard/attributes.md

 Specifies that a return value isn't `null` if the argument for the specified parameter isn't `null`.

 > *Example*: The null state of a return value could depend on the null state of one or more arguments.
-Such a method may return a non-null value when certain arguments aren't `null`.
+Such a method always returns a non-null value when certain arguments aren't `null`.
 To assist the compiler with analyzing such methods the `NotNullIfNotNull` attribute may be used.
 Consider the following method:
 >
 > <!-- Example: {template:"code-in-class-lib", name:"NotNullIfNotNull1Attribute", replaceEllipsis:true, customEllipsisReplacements: ["return \"\";"]} -->
 > ```csharp